ST10226298/ST10226298.CLDV6212.Part1/README.md

   }
 }

+# Usage Guide for ABCRetail Dashboard

-Usage
+## Usage

-Upload Image
+### 1. Upload Image

-Navigate to the "Upload Image" section.
+- Navigate to the "Upload Image" section.
-Select an image file and click "Upload Image".
+- Select an image file and click "Upload Image".
-The image will be stored in the images container in Azure Blob Storage.
+- The image will be stored in the `images` container in Azure Blob Storage.

-Add Customer Profile
+### 2. Add Customer Profile

-Enter customer details (First Name, Last Name, Email, Phone Number).
+- Enter customer details: `First Name`, `Last Name`, `Email`, and `Phone Number`.
-Click "Add Profile".
+- Click "Add Profile".
-The profile will be stored in the CustomerID table in Azure Table Storage.
+- The profile will be stored in the `CustomerID` table in Azure Table Storage.

-Process Order
+### 3. Process Order

-Enter the Order ID.
+- Enter the `Order ID`.
-Click "Process Order".
+- Click "Process Order".
-The order will be sent to the order-processing queue in Azure Queue Storage.
+- The order will be sent to the `order-processing` queue in Azure Queue Storage.

-Upload Contract
+### 4. Upload Contract

-Navigate to the "Upload Contract" section.
+- Navigate to the "Upload Contract" section.
-Select a contract file and click "Upload Contract".
+- Select a contract file and click "Upload Contract".
-The contract will be uploaded to the contracts-log file share in Azure File Share.
+- The contract will be uploaded to the `contracts-log` file share in Azure File Share.